 As Naturopath’s who specializes in Fertility, we recommend that clients see an Acupuncturist alongside our treatment program, as we believe this combination gives the best outcomes.

-Research into exercise shows that high intensity interval training (HIIT) is one of the most effective means of reversing age-related cellular decline.
+Research into exercise shows that high-intensity interval training (HIIT) is one of the most effective means of reversing the age-related cellular decline.
 It may rejuvenate cells in the body, plus increase mitochondria.
 The WHO suggests 2.5 hours/week of vigorous exercise, so that’s just 30 minutes 5 x week.

 Egg quality is one of the most important aspects of getting pregnant naturally over 40.
 For further information and recommendations, you may want to have a read of my article Does CoQ10 Improve Egg Quality & Age-Related Infertility? .